Bread Machine Dinner Rolls Recipe

 Directions

-Place butter in a microwave-safe bowl and microwave at HIGH for 30 seconds or until butter has melted.
+- Place 1/4 cup butter in a microwave-safe bowl and microwave at HIGH for 30 seconds or until butter has melted.

 Pour room-temperature milk into the pan of your bread machine.
 Add the melted butter to the milk.
 (Yeast likes a warm temperature – somewhere between 70 – 100 degrees Fahrenheit seems to be ideal.
 I find that combining melted butter to room-temperature milk works great.)